AKROGIS/Park-Observer/Park Observer/Documentation/Protocol Specification.md

 This property is ignored in versions of Park Observer before 0.9.8b.

 # `status_message_fontsize`
 This property is optional.
 If provided it must be a positive number.
-If omitted or invalid it will default to `16.0`.
+The default is `16.0`.
 This property specifies the size (in points, i.e. 1/72 of an inch) of the `notobserving` and `observing` text.